theodoremoreland/ProjectDashboard/README.md

 [View the application live](https://main.d2wyze0voo0sc5.amplifyapp.com/)

 _This project was originally my portfolio website in 2020.
-Its source code lived in a separate repository.
-As my skills and interests have outgrown this rendition, I decided to redo the source code repository and migrate the original version to this repository._
+It was originally in a different GitHub repo but I migrated that work here as I wanted to redesign said portfolio.
+Now this project is just a an ordinary side project._

 <img src="presentation/thumbnail.png" width="800">